LHeC/LHeC-LivingReview/README.md

 The purpose of this project is to collect all references that are relevant for the LHeC.
 It will then serve as useful knowledge base for interested people.
 A small number of categories is chosen to sort the papers.
 In some cases, it may be possible that an article is listed in multiple categories.

+This review is hosted on [github.com/LHeC/LHeC-LivingReview](https://github.com/LHeC/LHeC-LivingReview) and visible also on [lhec.github.io/LHeC-LivingReview](https://lhec.github.io/LHeC-LivingReview)

 The idea of such a *living review* is inherited from the Inter-Experimental LHC Machine Learning Working Group's [HEPML-LivingReview
 Public](https://github.com/iml-wg/HEPML-LivingReview)